MorganLindqvist/jinja-compose/README.md

 The default names of the files are:
 File|Default name
 :--|--
-Input file to preprocess|jinja-docker-compose.yml Dictionary file| jinja-docker-compose.dic
+Input file to preprocess|docker-compose.yml.j2 Dictionary file| docker-compose.dic
 Output file | docker-compose.yml

 The options are: